MichaelKathofer/CTF-Project-Vives/README.md

 ![HeroForVite](https://user-images.githubusercontent.com/56073279/144605529-2254339f-7956-4006-a254-2ddc914a0997.png)

-## This Project is based on the CTFd Framework
+This Project is based on the CTFd Framework.
+For the full documentation of changes visit my documentation page: https://michaelkathofer-ctf-report.netlify.app/

 ## What is CTFd?